Eye Catching Stock for Investors: PagerDuty (PD)

 PagerDuty (PD) STOCK PRICE MOVEMENT:

-VOLATILITY FACTOR: The stock remained 6.15% volatile in recent week and indicated 4.73% volatility in last month.
-ATR value of 1.09 measure stock volatility.
+VOLATILITY FACTOR: The stock showed 9.45% volatility in recent week and indicated 6.07% volatility in last month.
+ATR value of 1.33 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

 PROFITABILITY RATIOS: The company’s net profit margin is -29.90%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 85.00% and Operating Margin is seen at -32.50%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is -12.80%.
 Return on Equity (ROE) is -26.90% and Return on Investment (ROI) is 61.40%.